h2r/leap_baxter/README.md

-leap_client
+leap_baxter
 ====

-ROS wrapper for the Leap Motion API.
+Built on top of the fabulous ROS wrapper for the Leap Motion API made by Juan (https://github.com/juancamilog/leap_client).

 Needs ROS hydro or newer, and the Leap SDK.
 It has only been tested on Ubuntu 14..04.
 You can get the Leap SDK here: https://developer.leapmotion.com/downloads